Tabanus sudeticus

 Tabanus sudeticus, also known as the dark giant horsefly, is a species of biting horse-fly.
 It is the heaviest fly in Europe.

 Description

 The dark giant horsefly's length is around 20-25 millimeters.
 They have uniform dark brown eyes.
+Diagnostic characters include:-Upper facets of eyes distinctly larger than lower facets, and sharply delineated from them.
+Subcallus entirely dull and tomented, (it may have brown (areas); venter of abdomen with each segment black basally, and in a rounded median extension; black species, with yellow abdominal triangles, but little or no lateral reddish colour.
+Parafacials with abundant black hairs.

 Dark giant horseflies are a common species to be found buzzing around cows and horses.
-They usually only suck blood from those horses and cows, avoiding humans.
+They usually only suck blood from horses and cows, avoiding humans.
 They fly with a very loud buzzing.